-Impairment losses of continuing operations are recognized in the statement of profit or loss in expense categories consistent with the function of the impaired asset.
+Impairment losses of continuing operations are recognized in the statement of profit or loss in expense categories consistent with the function of the impaired asset, except for the classes of property, plant and equipment previously revalued with the revaluation taken to OCI.
+For such assets, the impairment is recognized in OCI up to the amount of any previous revaluation.